 Tone

-It is believed that the darker the tone, the better is the emerald.
+It is believed that the darker the tone, the better the emerald.
 However, this is not true.
 An emerald with a medium tone is ideal for purchase, but it is important to look at the hue and saturation of the crystal as well.

 Saturation